edumserrano/markdown-link-check-output-parser/docs/dev-notes/README.md

 > **Note**
 >
-> This is the log when building the docker image for the action, which only happens on the [test-action workflow](https://github.com/edumserrano/markdown-link-check-log-parser/actions/workflows/test-action.yml) because the log for the action when it's published to the GitHub Marketplace will download the published packaged from the GitHub packages.
+> This is the log when building the docker image for the action, which only happens on the [test-action workflow](https://github.com/edumserrano/markdown-link-check-log-parser/actions/workflows/test-action.yml) because using the published action from GitHub Marketplace will download the package from the GitHub packages and so the log will look different.
 >
 > The information mentioned here is still valuable to understand more about how GitHub Docker actions work.